romaingromaing/game-front/README.md

 ```

 ## Settings
-environments/environment.*ts //Please, check the contents of this file and set the gameuri value according to your game server.
+- Check the contents of the environment file(at {project root}/environments/environment.ts) and set the gameuri value according to your game server.
 ```
 production: false,                                   // Angular environment value
 api: 'https://testnet.bora-lagoon.com/',               // BORA Testnet API uri(Do not modify)